 Six years ago, a four-bedroom villa built in a freehold land in Berawa was priced between USD600,000 and US$700,000.
 Now, that same villa is worth USD1.7 million.

 "Bali has, over 10 to 12 years, been the best-performing real estate class in terms of vacant land appreciation in the world," said Matthew Georgeson of Elite Havens.
 This is mainly due to planning restrictions that limit building height to four storeys.

 Villas in Bali are priced at around US$1,100 to US$2,300 per sq. m. last year.

 - In BASK, a luxury beachfront villa resort on the island of Gili Meno, prices range from USD210,000 for studio to USD1.2 million from three-bedroom villa.

-- In South Bukit, a high-end, cliff-front villa is priced fro USD6.5 million.
+- In South Bukit, a high-end, cliff-front villa is priced from USD6.5 million.

-Indonesia’s strong economy will likely trigger rising demand in Bali, causing prices to continue climbing.
+Indonesia’s strong economy is expected to continue to buoy property demand in Bali, causing prices to continue climbing.

-Tax Amnesty Program expected to boost the real estate market
+Tax Amnesty Program is boosting the real estate market

 - Income tax (Pajak Penghasilan);